Easy Crock Pot Mississippi Pot Roast

 Mississippi pot roast on top of potatoes with a side of green beans

-It is a busy Monday and I had a chuck roast already thawed in the fridge.
-We bought a quarter of a cow earlier in the year and have been slowly making our way through the meat.
-Once a week I get a few cuts of beef from the deep freeze and throw them in the fridge to thaw.
-Many times I do not have an exact plan for them.
-I realized this meat needed to be cooked soon and I was grateful to have the 5 simple ingredients on hand to cook the Mississippi pot roast.
-I love that I am able to easily get this meat prepped and cooking for an easy weeknight dinner.
-My husband and kids both love this dish.
-Even with the pepperoncini peppers, it still has a very mild flavor.
-I hope your family loves it just as much!
+It was a busy Monday, and I already had a chuck roast thawed in the fridge.
+We bought a quarter of a cow earlier this year and have been slowly making our way through the meat.
+Once a week, I grab a few cuts of beef from the deep freeze and place them in the fridge to thaw—often without an exact plan for how I’ll use them.
+When I realized this roast needed to be cooked soon, I was thankful to have the five simple ingredients on hand to make a Mississippi pot roast.

 What is a Mississippi Pot Roast?